maxdeviant/degree/stark.md

 #Planning
 >"In preparing for battle I have always found that plans are useless, but planning is indispensable." – Dwight D. Eisenhower

+##1.
+Plan your work.

+Planning should be the first task in every software iteration.

+##2.
+Work your plan.

+#Roles

+##King

+The highest position in Stark is that of the king.
+The king is responsible for all executive decisions in the development process and is responsible for working closely with marketing and business teams, as well as shareholders and users.

+##Hand of the King

+The Hand of the King (Hand) is second in command on the development team.
+The Hand is responsible for making critical decisions on the king's behalf.
+This frees up the hierarchy and prevents the king from being too overwhelmed with managerial tasks.
+This also enables development to continue even in the king's absence.

+##Small Council

+The small council is chaired by the king, Hand, as well as key individuals from the development team.
+The small council is responsible for discussing any issues or concerns that have arisen during the course of development.
+It is advised that the small council meet regularly for maximum efficiency.

 #Execution
 >"Our job is to execute." – Mark V. Hurd